nikolaevra/finance-inbox/backend/README.md

 1. Check the troubleshooting section above
 2. Review the API documentation at `/docs`
 3. Check the logs for error messages
-4. Create an issue in the repository
+4. Verify environment variable configuration